 To definitively say that two polygons are similar, we must verify two primary conditions:

-- Corresponding Angles are Congruent: This means that each angle in one polygon must have a corresponding angle in the other polygon that is exactly the same measure.
+- Corresponding Angles are Congruent: What this tells us is each angle in one polygon must have a corresponding angle in the other polygon that is exactly the same measure.
 If even one pair of corresponding angles is not congruent, the polygons are not similar.

 - Corresponding Sides are Proportional: The ratio of the lengths of corresponding sides must be constant.
 This constant ratio is known as the scale factor.
 If the sides are not proportional, the polygons are not similar.